CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex2_PIM_Admin_Approval.md

 1. Leave all browser tabs open for the next task.

 ### Task 2 - Assign an eligible group to the Global Admin role

+In this task, you will assign an eligible group to the Global Administrator role, allowing members of the group to request the role when necessary.

 1. On **LON-CL1**, in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.